chromium/chromium/infra/config/generated/cq-builders.md

 These builders are run on some percentage of builds.
 Their results are ignored by CQ.
 These are often used to test new configurations before they are added as required builders.

+These builders are currently disabled due to the cq_disable_experiments outages setting.
+See //infra/config/outages/README.md for more information.

 * [android-marshmallow-x86-rel-rts](https://ci.chromium.org/p/chromium/builders/try/android-marshmallow-x86-rel-rts) ([definition](https://cs.chromium.org/search?q=package:%5Echromium$+file:/cq.star$+-file:/beta/+-file:/stable/+android-marshmallow-x86-rel-rts)) ([matching builders](https://cs.chromium.org/search?q=+file:trybots.py+android-marshmallow-x86-rel-rts))
   * Experiment percentage: 5.0